 Outline of the Activity

 The activity starts in the classroom, with a general introduction to life as a servant in Victorian times.
 We introduce “White Lodge” in Richmond Park, now home to the Royal Ballet School but formerly the residence of the Duke & Duchess of Teck, cousins to Queen Victoria.
 Local people were trained to work in service at White Lodge.
 The scenario is that staff are needed to help in the house; we ask the children what services they think would be required and promise them jobs in the Lodge if they succeed in the tasks set for them today.

-The children will be dressed in costume and lined up by the Housekeeper to be read the very strict rules of the house e.g. annual salary, working hours, etc. The class will then divide into three groups to carry out the duties of Housemaid, Valet, Cook and Laundry Maid.
-Three of these activities will take place in our Victorian room and the groups will be moved in rotation in order that all the children will carry out all of the tasks.
+The children will be dressed in costume and lined up by the Housekeeper to be read the very strict rules of the house e.g. annual salary, working hours, etc. The class will then divide into four groups to carry out the duties of Housemaid, Valet, Cook and Laundry Maid.
 The tasks are hands-on, and include carpet beating, laying the fire in the range and hanging wet washing on the clothes line.

 Ideas for pre-visit learning